bfeng1/house_price_prediction/README.md

 # House Price Prediction

 ## Objectives
-The main objective is to develop a ML model to provide a estimate house price using given training data.
+The main objective is to develop a house price preditor that uses given training data and advanced regression techniques.

 ## Dataset Description